-Here's a quick summary of what you need to consider for yourself and your business before the end of the financial year:
+Here's a quick summary of what to consider for yourself and your business before the end of the financial year.

 - Superannuation (in pension phase).
 Ensure minimum pension amounts have been withdrawn before 30 June.
-See 1 below for further details. - Superannuation Guarantee charge to increase from 10.5% to 11.0% on 1 July 2023.
-See 21(B) below. - Trustees of discretionary trusts.
+See Item 1 below for details. - Superannuation Guarantee to increase from 11.5% to 12% on 1 July 2025.
+See Item 22(B) below for details. - Trustees of discretionary trusts.
 You are required to document your annual distribution decision before 30 June.
-See more details at 2 below. - Personal tax rates.
-See 4 below for current personal tax rates. - Company tax rate is 25% and remains at 25% in 2024.
+See Item 2 below for details. - Personal tax rates.
+See Item 4 below for current personal tax rates. - Company tax rate is 25% and remains at 25% in 2025.
 (Base rate entities only).
-See 3 (A) below. - Improved and expanded asset write-off incentives still apply.
-However, this is the last year to utilise the Temporary Full Expensing write-off allowances and the Instant Asset Write-Off threshold reduces to \$1,000 on 1 July 2023.
-See 3(B) below. - Single Touch Payroll ("STP") is compulsory for all employers from 1 July 2022.
-Contact your StewartBrown Manager or Partner for assistance with this if necessary. - Cryptocurrencies and Digital Assets.
-The ATO has access to extensive data from exchanges and service providers that can easily match transactions to clients.
-See more details at 6 below. - Loss carry back measures.
-Companies can carry-back losses into prior years although these rules expire on 30 June 2023.
-See full details at 16 below.
+See Item 3 (A) below for details. - Improved and expanded asset write-off incentives still apply.
+The Government has extended this measure to 30 June 2025.
+From 1 July 2025 the threshold reduces back to \$1,000.
+See Item 3(B) below for details. - Cryptocurrencies and digital assets.
+The Australian Taxation Office (ATO) has access to extensive data from exchanges and service providers that can easily match transactions to clients.
+See Item 6 below for details.